-The Evaluation will assess the extent to which the overall performance of the UN-REDD Programme has been affected by the way it has been designed and structured.
+- 38. The Evaluation will assess the extent to which the overall performance of the UN-REDD Programme has been affected by the way it has been designed and structured.
 It will look at whether the establishment of a dedicated programme on REDD among UN agencies has helped to better define and coordinate activities among the 3 participating UN agencies and lead to more effective country assistance.
 The evaluation will consider the internal coherence and logic between Programme vision, mission, outcomes and outputs.
-It will seek to answer the following questions:

-- The clarity and logic of the programme's results framework, including the appropriateness of stated development goals and outcomes (immediate objectives) and the evolution of outputs and outcomes since programme formulation; - o Is the Theory of Change underpinning the overall programme results' framework robust and realistic?
-Are causal relationship between inputs, activities, expected outputs, outcomes and impacts logical and was adequate consideration given to drivers and assumptions? - What was the realism of the programme design, including programme duration, geographical scope and programme cost estimates? - Is the proposed implementation strategy and intervention approach under each work area the most adequate? - Was the design process of the NPs and the SNA-GP appropriate and were resources set aside for design adequate both for the NPs and the SNA Global Programme? - The quality of the stakeholders' and beneficiaries identification; - The appropriateness of selection criteria for national programmes, other supported countries and pilot areas.
+It will seek to answer the following questions: - Comparing the programme's formal results framework and the reconstructed Theory of Change of the programme, how clear and logic is the programme's formal results framework, including the appropriateness of stated development goals and outcomes (immediate objectives) and the evolution of outputs and outcomes since programme formulation?
+Is the formal Theory of Change underpinning the overall programme results' framework robust and realistic?
+Are causal relationship between inputs, activities, expected outputs, outcomes and impacts logical and is adequate consideration given to drivers and assumptions? - o Is the proposed implementation strategy and intervention approach under each work area the most adequate? - Was the design process of the NPs and the SNA-GP appropriate and were resources set aside for design adequate both for the NPs and the SNA Global Programme? - The quality of the stakeholders' and beneficiaries identification; - The appropriateness of selection criteria for national programmes, other supported countries and pilot areas.